AaltoSciComp/scicomp-docs/scicomp/new-group-leaders.rst

   - Set up group to work together
   - Time and motivation for self-learning
-  - Encourage a internal specialist who can mentor for you.
+  - Encourage a internal specialist who can mentor for you ("Research software engineer").